Background pattern

 1. What is Procoralan and what is it used for

-Procoralan (ivabradina) is a heart medication that is used to treat:
+Procoralan (ivabradine) is a heart medication used to treat:

-• Stable angina pectoris (chest pain) in adult patients with a heart rate of 70 beats per minute or higher.
-It is used in adult patients who cannot tolerate or take heart medications called beta-blockers.
-It is also used in combination with beta-blockers in adult patients whose condition is not fully controlled with a beta-blocker.
+• Stable angina pectoris (which causes chest pain) in adult patients whose heart rate is 70 beats per minute or higher.
+It is used in adult patients who cannot tolerate or are not able to take heart medications called beta-blockers.
+It is also used in combination with beta-blockers in adult patients whose disease is not fully controlled with a beta-blocker.

-• Chronic heart failure in adult patients with a heart rate of 75 beats per minute or higher.
+• Chronic heart failure in adult patients whose heart rate is 75 beats per minute or higher.
 It is used in combination with standard treatment, including treatment with beta-blockers, or when beta-blockers are contraindicated or not tolerated.

-Stable angina is a heart disease that occurs when the heart does not receive enough oxygen.
-The most common symptom of angina is chest pain or discomfort.
+Stable angina pectoris is a heart disease that occurs when the heart does not receive enough oxygen.
+The most common symptom of angina is pain or discomfort in the chest.

 About chronic heart failure:

-Chronic heart failure is a heart disease that occurs when your heart cannot pump enough blood to the rest of your body.
+Chronic heart failure is a heart disease that occurs when your heart is not able to pump enough blood to the rest of your body.
 The most common symptoms of heart failure are difficulty breathing, fatigue, tiredness, and swelling of the ankles.

 How does Procoralan work?

-The specific action of ivabradina's heart rate reduction helps to:
+The specific heart rate-lowering action of ivabradine helps to:

--improve heart function and vital prognosis in patients with chronic heart failure.
+• improve heart function and prognosis in patients with chronic heart failure.

-2. What you need to know before starting to take Procoralan
+2. What you need to know before taking Procoralan

 Do not take Procoralan